zaki-vempower/lib-jitsi-meet/modules/browser/capabilities-structure.md

-capabilities.json stores the capabilities of Jitsi Meet per browser per version of the browser.
+capabilities.json stores the capabilities of Meet Hour per browser per version of the browser.
 The JSON structure is the following:
 ```
 {
     <browser_name>: Array<CapabilitiesByVersion>